Two arrested after chase with Jackson County deputies

 JACKSON COUNTY, Kan.
-(KSNT) – A man and a woman are facing charges after leading deputies on a chase near Holton over the weekend.
+(KSNW) – A man and a woman are facing charges after leading deputies on a chase near Holton over the weekend.

 Deputies chased the driver and used spikes to pop the front tire.
 The car swerved off the road and through a fence, hitting a cow.